Maitai River: Fauna

 The fauna surrounding and living within the river are typically dependent on the river as a means of both shelter and water and food, creating its own unique ecosystem.
 Where the river opens to the sea, there is an abundance of estuarine creatures, here fish and seabirds thrive, as well as crustaceans, sharing wildlife with the Nelson Haven which the river opens into.
 Shorebirds such as the Red Knot and oyster catchers appear here in abundance.
 As the river continues east, the estuary become less saline and joins with the freshwater river.
-Here wildlife can be seen that are typically rare, such as birds like the Rifleman and Kakariki, who live in the forests surrounding the river.
+Here wildlife can be seen that are typically rare, such as birds like the Rifleman and Kākāriki, who live in the forests surrounding the river.
 Other animals that use the river and its surrounding forests are reptiles like the Forest gecko and Northern grass skink, as well as invertebrates like the Giant land snail.
 Fish populations that live in the Maitai River consist of fish that are unique to New Zealand and the Nelson region, such as the inanga, longfin eel and brown trout.
 There have also been discoveries within the waters, such as new species of water-beetles in the river, that use the unique ecosystem of the river to survive.

 Flora

 Plants and vegetation rely heavily on the geography of the land surrounding the river, as well as the mineral and soil quality of the adjacent ground.
 As the river leads the city, and the river maintains somewhat close proximity to the city, it is lined by podocarp forests, which change as you follow the river eastward, where there is more of an abundance of beech vegetation due to the change in soil quality.
 Further East it is met by an abundance of tributaries, one of which, the mineral belt, has a unique soil, where very specialised flora is able to grow, making them both endangered and rare species.
-The lowland hill country ecosystem located around the river is covered in vegetation where the land slopes, where beech, podocarp and kamahi foliage grows in abundance.
+The lowland hill country ecosystem located around the river is covered in vegetation where the land slopes, where beech, podocarp and kāmahi foliage grows in abundance.